Why Are Oddly Satisfying Videos So...Satisfying? - The Crux

 What is Quality?
 It’s a Tough Question

 In a way, the question is reminiscent of the debate around what makes great art.
 It’s prohibitively difficult (and some would say counter to the notion of art itself) to describe in scientific terms what makes a Picasso or a Monet appealing.

-Getting to the core of the issue, however, could give us more than better marketing tactics or more satisfying consumer goods, however.
+Getting to the core of the issue, however, could give us more than better marketing tactics or more satisfying consumer goods.
 Our preferences are integral to who we are, and knowing what shapes them lets researchers peer deeper into the human psyche.

 This line of scientific inquiry is sure to take us down many paths and generate numerous hypotheses, however.
 That two researchers emerged from the YouTube rabbit hole with totally different takes hints at the difficulty of the task.
 Whatever is going on in these videos stimulates our neurons in complex and multifaceted ways.
 Scratching a “just right” itch and offering up perceptual pleasure might be just two of the many ways oddly satisfying videos gratify us.